nasa-jpl/autoRIFT/README.md

 **A Python module of a fast and intelligent algorithm for finding the pixel displacement between two images**

-**autoRIFT can be installed as a standalone Python module (does not support radar coordinates) or with the InSAR Scientific Computing Environment (ISCE: https://github.com/isce-framework/isce2) software that supports handling Cartesian and radar coordinates**
+**autoRIFT can be installed as a standalone Python module (does not support radar coordinates) where both manual and conda installs (https://github.com/conda-forge/autorift-feedstock) are supported or with the InSAR Scientific Computing Environment (ISCE: https://github.com/isce-framework/isce2) software that supports handling Cartesian and radar coordinates**

 **Use cases include all dense feature tracking applications, including the measurement of surface displacements occurring between two repeat satellite images as a result of glacier flow, large earthquake displacements, and land slides**